 While exclusions can be very useful, the virtual infrastructure is dynamic and changes rapidly.
 It is quite possible that a VM gets moved to a folder or resource pool that is excluded which makes it unprotected.

-Chaining backup jobs is convenient in certain circumstances, but should be used with caution.
+Chaining backup jobs should be avoided in general.
 For example, if a job as part of a chain fails or stops responding, the entire job chain delivers poor backup success rate.
+The alternative of job chaining is to start the jobs right after each other.
+For example:

-Intelligent Load Balancing (ILB) can handle proxy/repository resources by starting multiple jobs in parallel and consequently using all available proxy/repository resources.
+Veeam’s Intelligent Load Balancing can handle proxy/repository resources by starting multiple jobs in parallel and consequently using all available proxy/repository resources.
 This allows optimal task scheduling and provides the shortest backup window.

-Too many jobs accessing the same disk will load the storage significantly; this makes the job run slower or may have a negative impact on the VMs performance.
-To mitigate this problem,you can utilize Storage Latency Control (or Backup I/O Control) settings.
+Veeam backup speed can have negative impact on the production storage and the VMs performance.
+To mitigate this problem, you can utilize Storage Latency Control (or Backup I/O Control) settings.

 Veeam has a load balancing method that automatically allocates proxy resources making a choice between all proxies managed by Veeam Backup & Replication that are available.